Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: $3.75

-ePSXe is arguably one of the two best PlayStation emulators out there.
-This one tends to be a bit easier to use.
-It’s also highly stable.
-It also supports split-screen mode, save and load states, customizable controls, hardware controller support, and OpenGL enhanced graphics.
+ePSXe is arguably one of the two best PlayStation emulators out there, alongside FPse.
+Both are paid apps, but this one tends to be a bit easier to use than the latter, and it’s also highly stable.
+It also supports split-screen mode, save and load states, customizable controls, hardware controller support, and OpenGL-enhanced graphics.
 There are also some plugins that add additional features.
 This is one that you should pick if you want something that just works right out of the box.
-The only downsides are a lack of a demo mode and the UI looks ancient.
-Otherwise, this one works and it works quite well.
+The only downsides are a lack of a free mode and the dated UI.
+Otherwise, this one works quite well.

 FPse